GSaiki26/minecraftserver/README.md

 # Minecraft Server Image
 [![Project publish](https://github.com/GSaiki26/minecraftserver/actions/workflows/docker-publish.yaml/badge.svg?branch=master)](https://github.com/GSaiki26/minecraftserver/actions/workflows/docker-publish.yaml)

 The [minecraft server image](https://hub.docker.com/r/gsaiki26/minecraftserver) is a docker image that has the only objetive to start a Vanilla/Forge server.
-It also has an [repository](https://github.com/GSaiki26/minecraftserver-image).
+It also has an [github repository](https://github.com/GSaiki26/minecraftserver-image).

 In order to create your own server, you `need` to create an environment file.
 In the root folder from the repository has a file named `server.env`, an env example.